 Multilingual Mainers promotes the study of world languages and cultures and multilingualism in schools.
 The program provides support for teachers, students, parents and community members.
 Our direct service is a learning partnership between Bowdoin College undergraduates and early elementary classrooms in Maine.
-Through professional development conversations, ongoing classroom visits, and lunchtime reading programs, the program ignites a passion and enthusiasm for a lifetime of language learning.
+Through professional development conversations, ongoing classroom visits, lunchtime reading programs, and language mentorship, the program ignites a passion and enthusiasm for a lifetime of language learning.
 The curriculum promotes critical-thinking skills and provides age-appropriate tools to combat xenophobia, racism and intolerance.

 At Kate Furbish Elementary (Brunswick) all PreK-2 students participate in lunchtime learning.
 Select classrooms also participate in weekly partnerships to build language proficiency and intercultural competence through sustained engagement with world languages and cultures.